saleor/saleor-sdk/README.md

 # Saleor API SDK

 This package contains all queries and mutations that are used in our sample storefront.
-It can be used for semi-custom or fully-custom (with ability to extend existing queries) storefront solutions.
 Still under heavy development.

-## Setup (PACKAGE CURRENTLY NOT RELEASED TO NPM)
+## Setup

 ```
 npm install @saleor/sdk